LimaRAF/TreeCo/README.md

 ## Note

-The package is being slowly constructed, with most functions still pending to be included in the package and documented.
+The package is being slowly constructed, with many functions pending to be included in the package and properly documented.

 <!-- ## Example -->
 <!-- This is a basic example which shows you how to solve a common problem: -->